How to Smell like a Dog, with Ed Yong

 The dog, it's just getting this constant conveyor belt of scented air going into its nose, whether it's on the inhale or the exhale.

 I like to think of it as closer to our experience of vision, right?
+Where we have, even though we're blinking all the time,

-do they love the smell of a human crutch
+do they love the smell of a human crutch?

 um

-all animals to various degrees are just leaking sacks of chemicals, right?
+all animals to various degree are just leaking sacks of chemicals, right?
+We are just like

 spewing molecules into the world around us all the time, whether we like it or not.
+And we do it especially,

-you know, from like moist membranes more than other places, so like our breath, our groins, armpits.
+you know, from like moist membranes more than other places.
+So like our breath, our groins, armpits.

-Um, and these uh, and you know, for us, as we've said, we don't go around sniffing each other in any of these areas.
+and, you know, for us, as we've said, we don't go around sniffing each other in any of these areas.

+provides many clues about the other, the individual that they're meeting, right?
 Smell provides clues about identity, but also about things like age, health, diet.

-Now tell me about this remarkable chemical that gives us sea smell, like the smell of the sea.
+Now, tell me about this remarkable chemical that gives us sea smell, like the smell of the sea.
+Yeah, so this chemical is called dimethyl sulfide or DMS.

-It smells kind of seaweedy, a little oystery.
+It smells kind of seaweed-y, a little oystery.

 It's the smell of the sea.

-We've talked about how there's been this long-standing myth that the human sense of smell is terrible.
+We've talked about how there's been this long-standing myth that human sense of smell is terrible.
+Equally, there has been this very long-standing myth that birds do not smell at all.

 It's a lie.

+Birds do smell.
 Many of them smell very, very well.

 And seabirds like albatrosses are some of them.